 - 3rd class: Wooden benches which aren’t numbered.
 This is the cheapest option, and it’s great for those who want to travel with locals and immerse themselves in the experience.

-- Book your tickets in advance online – especially if you want to have an assigned seat, and you don’t want to stand up for 7 hours!
+Book your tickets in advance online – especially if you want to have an assigned seat, and you don’t want to stand up for 7 hours!

-Avoid travelling during the weekends.

-- Book the early morning train ride, as it will be less busy than trains later in the day.
+Avoid traveling during the weekends.
+Also opt for an early morning train ride, as it will be less busy than trains later in the day.

 We couldn’t be more excited to be in Ella, as we could finally start hiking!